mco-gh/mco.dev/content/post/data/shortlink.md

 ## Server - Cloud Run

-For my web service, I chose [Cloud Run](https://cloud.google.com/run) because, like Firestore, it's also SIMPLE (Scalable, Intuitive, Managed, Pay-as-you-go, Language-agnostic, and Economical).
+For my web server, I chose [Cloud Run](https://cloud.google.com/run) because, like Firestore, it's SIMPLE (Scalable, Intuitive, Managed, Pay-as-you-go, Language-agnostic, and Economical).
+It doesn't make me think about servers, or scaling, or any of the annoying system administration details I don't want to deal with.

 Of course, I want this service to live behind a nice short domain name so I snarfed up `mco.fyi` (the "fyi" top level domain feels just right for this kind of service).
-Cloud Run makes it super easy to assign your own domain name to a service via one button click.
+Cloud Run makes it super easy to assign your own domain name to a service and you get secure serving via SSL/TLS/https automatically and painlessly.

 I chose to write my server in Go, because it's my favorite system programming language.
-Because Cloud Run is language and environment agnostic, I could have just as easily used Python, Java, Ruby, or Fortran for that matter.
+Because Cloud Run is language and environment agnostic, I could have just as easily used Python, Java, Ruby, or FORTRAN for that matter (ok, FORTRAN might be a challenge but wouldn't that be fun?).

 Here's my server code, which is small enough to fit into one main.go source file: